qizhihere/fonts/README.md

 # fonts
-This repo stores some of my most common used programming fonts, you can simple clone them into `~/.fonts` and run `fc-cache -r` to apply.
+This repo stores some of my most common used programming fonts, you can simply lone them into `~/.fonts` and run `fc-cache -r` to apply.